localgod/tsarchi/README.md

-Here is the amended `README.md` to reflect the new way of calling the program using `node ./dist/tsarchi.mjs` with the required arguments `--input` and `--output`:

----

 # TSArchi

 **TSArchi** is a TypeScript-based utility for parsing `.archimate` files and manipulating the contained ArchiMate models.
 The project enables reading, editing, and saving enterprise architecture models compliant with the ArchiMate standard.